LearnBoost/socket.io-spec/README.md

 Sends a heartbeat.
 Heartbeats must be sent within the interval negotiated with the server.
-It's up to the client to decide the padding (for example, if the heartbeat timeout negotiated with the server is 20s, the client might want to send a heartbeat evert 15s).
+It's up to the client to decide the padding (for example, if the heartbeat timeout negotiated with the server is 20s, the client might want to send a heartbeat every 15s).

 ### (`3`) Message